Pipeline YAML Reference#

 is reached.

-It holds a list of items where each item has a value
+This property holds a list of items, where each item has a value

 property that represents

-the numerical value for the job priority in range from a 0 to a 100, and a when
+the numerical value for its job priority in a range from a 0 to a 100, and a when

 condition property written in Conditions DSL.